 If your orders from Shopify in Google Analytics are attributed to the Direct channel, or you are seeing strange clusters of events of ‘orphan’ events, there are a few steps of Littledata’s tracking that could be going wrong.

-The add to cart, checkout steps, orders and ReCharge subscription events are sent from Littledata’s servers in Clifton, New Jersey – so you may see sessions and conversions from that location if the link between the end users’ browser session and our server is broken.
+The add to cart, checkout steps, orders and ReCharge subscription events are sent from Littledata’s cloud servers in the AWS East region – so you may see sessions and conversions from Clifton, New Jersey or Ashburn, Virginia if the link between the end users’ browser session and our server is broken.

 If you’re using our Segment source, this problem will manifest itself as events coming from Boardman, Oregon – where Segment’s servers relay our events to Google Analytics.

 In the following situations we have no way of linking server-side events (including orders) to the preceding website visit:

 - When the page views before a product was added to cart are not tracked (see below)

 - When the order is from a source other than your own website; for example, one processed on Amazon Marketplace.
 You can see this by adding the custom dimension `Payment gateway` to the sales reports

 - When the order is a recurring charge from a subscription which was set up before Littledata was installed (i.e. Littledata never tracked the session where the customer subscribed)

 - When the user has blocked tracking scripts, so no events are sent from the user’s browser

 In these cases you will see in Google Analytics: